Simon Evans10.02.2016 | 4:51pm

 The UK plans to phase out unabated coal-fired power stations by 2025, as long as security of electricity supplies is maintained.

-The proposal, launched to great fanfare in the run up to the Paris climate summit, remains subject to consultation this spring.
-However, events could take the decision out of ministers’ hands.
+The proposal, launched to great fanfare in the run up to the Paris climate summit, was confirmed on 5 January 2018.
+However, coal use is already falling rapidly, supplying just 7% of UK electricity in 2017.

 The economics for coal have deteriorated significantly.
 Falling gas prices and higher carbon taxes have combined to leave coal generators facing increasing losses.
-Coal supplied just 17% of UK electricity in the third quarter of 2015, down from 21% a year earlier and 34% in Q3 of 2013.
-Coal generation across 2015 was the lowest since the early 1950s.
+Coal supplied zero power to the UK for the first time ever in early May.
+Coal generation across 2015 was the lowest since the early 1950s and 2016 is even lower.
+During 2016, coal prices have surged, though high peak power prices have provided opportunities for remaining coal plants.

-Around 3 gigawatts (GW) of capacity has closed in 2015, leaving 15GW in operation today.
-Together, the fully- and partially-closing plants emitted 40m tonnes of CO2 in 2014, around 8% of total UK CO2 emissions.
-As well as reducing greenhouse gas emissions, the closures will reduce air pollution.
+Around 4 gigawatts (GW) of capacity has closed this year, leaving 15GW able to operate today.
+Together, these remaining plants emitted 53m tonnes of CO2 in 2015, around 11% of total UK greenhouse gas emissions that year.
+As well as reducing greenhouse gas emissions, this year’s closures will reduce air pollution.

 It’s worth noting that 8.4GW of coal capacity has already closed since 2010.
-Coal is usually thought of as baseload generation that operates constantly day and night, but in recent months coal plants have been operating less than half of the time.
+Coal is usually thought of as baseload generation that operates constantly day and night, but most coal plants were generating power less than 10% of the time in May and June, according to Aurora Energy Research.
+Drax and Aberthaw B just topped 50% in June while Rugeley, now closed, touched 50% in May.

 The plants that have shutdown or will operate reduced hours are slightly older than those still expecting to stay open.
 However, all but two of the remaining stations are more than 40 years old.